Chinmaya-Kausik/chinmaya-kausik.github.io/_projects/multitask_gps.md

 ---
 layout: page
 title: Updating Autobidding Models in Near-Real Time
 description: Designed and implemented a new algorithm for making hourly updates to models used for autobidding in ad auctions.
-Involved using multitask Gaussian processes and theoretically deriving a new exact inference rule.
+Involved using multitask Gaussian processes and theoretically deriving a new exact GP inference rule.
 img: assets/img/multitask_gps_project.PNG
 importance: 1
 category: graduate